 - Operational dyscalculia, which refers to problems in performing arithmetic operations.

-These types of dyscalculia have not been independently verified — the data Kosc reported about students in Czechoslovakia were not directly supportive of the categories — and they are quite difficult to differentiate in students who have arithmetic learning disabilities.
-Nevertheless, Kosc’s discussion illustrates the many problems students may have in arithmetic and mathematics.
+These types of dyscalculia have not been independently verified, and they are quite difficult to differentiate in students who have arithmetic learning disabilities.
+Nevertheless, these discussions illustrate the many problems students may have in arithmetic and mathematics.

 Successful intervention is dependent on finding the cause or causes of a problem.
 Most problems can only be solved if one knows their causes.
 A disease such as scurvy claimed the lives of thousands of seamen during their long sea voyages.
 The disease was cured fairly quickly once the cause was discovered, viz. a vitamin C deficiency.
 A viable point of departure would therefore be to ask the question, “What causes dyscalculia?”

 Although some causes of dyscalculia have a genetic origin (Kere, 2014), and environmental factors play an important role (Stein, 2018), cognition mediates brain-behavior relationships and therefore offers a sufficient level of explanation for the development of principled interventions.
 We thus need to understand the cognitive difficulties that underpin math failure, regardless whether their origin is constitutional or environmental (Elliott & Grigorenko, 2014).